 Example: You lose control of your vehicle and hit your neighbor standing in their driveway, along with their car and mailbox.
 Liability will cover your neighbor's injuries and the cost to repair their mailbox and vehicle.

-Combine insurance for your car and property to start, then add more policies as needed.
+Combine progressive auto insurance for your car and progressive home insurance for property to start, then add more policies as needed.
 You’ll get plenty of discounts for adding cars, motorcycle, boats or more.* See how your home and auto bundle can flex for big life events.
 Or, start now with a home and auto insurance quote.
 FYI, you can bundle auto with your home, renters, condo or townhouse.